-Why is a husband prohibited from sexual relations with his wife during her menstruation?
-Doesn't this reduce the ability of a man and woman to connect through the deeper intimate aspect of marriage?
+Why is a couple prohibited from marital relations during the wife's menstruation?
+Doesn't this reduce the ability of a man and woman to connect through the deeper aspects of marriage?
 And isn't this whole thing discriminatory toward women?

 The Aish Rabbi Replies: